JosephOri/Foodies/client/README.md

 - clone the project
 - cd into the client folder and run 'npm install'
 - cd into the server folder and run 'npm install'
-- run 'npm start' in the client folder
+- run 'npm run dev' in the client folder
-- run 'npm start' in the server folder
+- run 'npm run dev' in the server folder